3 Safeguards for Secure AI in Defense Tech Compliance

 9

 I've seen this happen when teams focus on one layer of security and forget the rest.
 I'd never ship a system without secure full-stack development covering React, Next.js, Node.js, and even Electron desktop apps.
 When I migrated the SmashCloud platform from .NET MVC to Next.js, we used a reverse proxy not just for performance but also to add a security layer for legacy components.
 Performance optimization, like Core Web Vitals and caching, isn't just about speed.
 It prevents attack vectors and ensures system stability.
+For example, a slow server can be a sign of a denial-of-service attack.
+By improving performance, you can detect such attacks faster.
 Full testing with Cypress and Laravel feature testing catches vulnerabilities before they become breaches.
+In one case, a team I worked with had a bug in their React code that allowed cross-site scripting.
+Our automated tests caught it during deployment, and we fixed it in hours.
+If we hadn't tested, the bug would have gone live and could have exposed sensitive user data.
+Every part of the system must be tested and hardened together.

 Key Takeaway